 As we saw earlier, we could not access the admin section of the server; this can be bypassed with this vulnerability:

-If the server had some local HTTP servers
+If the server had some local HTTP servers like a

-we could bypass the access controls with this vulnerability.
+could bypass the access controls with this vulnerability.

 We can use